SessionsBot/docs/src/commands.md

 ```

 > **Options:**
-- `User`: The user to assign a new role to.
+- `User`: The user to remove from the session.
-- `Session`: The session to assign the user to.
+- `Session`: The session to remove the user from.

 > **Required Permissions:**